-If you are in the Modesto CA area and are in need of full mouth extractions, you are found the experts!
+If you are in the Modesto CA area and are in need of full mouth extractions, you have found the experts!
 For example, your oral surgeon might need to prepare your mouth for dentures.
 In this procedure, Dr. Choi safely and effectively removes all of your permanent teeth.
-If you have questions about full mouth tooth extraction and think it might be the right option for you, call the oral surgery team at Stanislaus Oral Surgery in Modesto, CA today or book your appointment online.
+If you have questions about full mouth tooth extraction and think it might be the right option for you, call the oral surgery team at Stanislaus Oral Surgery in Modesto, CA today, or book your appointment online.

 There are several reasons you might be in need of full mouth extractions.
 Many times, your permanent teeth will be removed prior to being fitted for dentures.
 Other reasons include:

 - Advanced decay

 - Periodontal disease (gum disease)

 If you’ve neglected your oral health for years and now are experiencing intense pain in your mouth or jaw, call the team at Stanislaus Oral Surgery today.
 They will discuss with you if full mouth extraction is the best plan for you or if other dental intervention will better serve your needs.